-Table 14: Configuration of the Network Interface - IPv4 and IPv6
+Table 15: Configuration of the Network Interface - IPv4 and IPv6

 The Default Gateway and DNS Server items are only used if the DHCP Client item is set to disabled and if the Primary or Secondary LAN is selected by the Backup Routes system as the default route.
 (The selection algorithm is described in section 4.7).
-Since FW 5.3.0, Default Gateway and DNS Server are also supported on bridged interfaces.
+Since FW 5.3.0, Default Gateway and DNS Server are also supported on bridged interfaces (e.g. eth0 + eth1).

-The following items (in the table below) are global for the configured Ethernet interface.
+The following three items (in the table below) are global for the configured Ethernet interface.
 Only one bridge can be active on the router at a time.
 The DHCP Client, IP Address and Subnet Mask / Prefix parameters of the only one of the interfaces are used to for the bridge.
-Primary LAN has higher priority when other interfaces (wlan0) are added to the bridge.
+Primary LAN has higher priority when both interfaces (eth0, eth1) are added to the bridge.
 Other interfaces (wlan0 - wifi) can be added to or deleted from an existing bridge at any time.
 The bridge can be created on demand for such interfaces, but not if it is configured by their respective parameters.